 It is no different for a concrete footing, where we again have the familiar formula h x w x l.

-A rectangular column is simple to calculate, except in most cases the height will be much greater than the foundation dimensions, so in our concrete calculator we have defaulted to inches for width and length, and feet for the height (cm and meters respectively).
+A rectangular column is simple to calculate, except in most cases the height will be much greater than the foundation dimensions, so in our concrete volume calculator we have defaulted to inches for width and length, and feet for the height (cm and meters respectively).

 Things get more interesting with a round column: